Wednesday, 5 December 2012

 [Deputy Mary Lou McDonald: ] It is a cruel irony that the Minister for Social Protection, Deputy Joan Burton, pays her special adviser €127,000 per annum.
 Fancy that.
 The Minister for welfare cutbacks awards her adviser €127,000.
 The Government should have ended that situation today.
 It should have capped the pay of special advisers.
 It should have abolished the special payments for committee chairpersons.
 It should have gone much further and placed a cap on politicians' pay.
 If this Government was serious, worth its salt and committed to fairness that is what it would have done but the truth is that under Fine Gael and Labour, a great deal was promised but in reality the same old boys club culture remains.

 I can see in my mind’s eye the Economic Management Council, a very grandiose title.
-I can see the Taoiseach, the Tánaiste and the Minister for financial misery - four men in a huddle - reassuring each other, to borrow the words of the Minister, Deputy Howlin, earlier, that they would get through these difficult times.
+I can see the Taoiseach, the Tánaiste and the Ministers for financial misery - four men in a huddle - reassuring each other, to borrow the words of the Minister, Deputy Howlin, earlier, that they would get through these difficult times.
 Good for them.

 Deputy Mary Lou McDonald: It is a pity they did not consider how others - citizens, families, mothers and women - will make it through these times.
 So enamoured of themselves are they that they still pay themselves way over the odds by European standards.
 I will give the Taoiseach an example.
 The French President earns €20,000 a year less than the Taoiseach.
 French Ministers are paid €40,000 less a year than their Irish counterparts.
 I will spell that out for him.
 France is not in a bailout, and its population is 13 times that of our own.
 Are the Ministers opposite really worth it?
 Are they for real?